Idle air adjustment on the /2 BMW motorcycle Bing carbs

 You may be asking, “What is a sidecar float chamber?”
 That is simple.
-On a solo bike, the line of gravity is always straight down through the centerline of the motorcycle as you go lean right and left through curves.
+On a solo bike, the line of gravity is always straight down through the motorcycle’s centerline as you lean right and left through curves.
 On a sidecar bike, as one goes around a right curve, the force shoves the fuel in the right carb towards the center of the motorcycle.
 The centrifugal force will starve the main jet.
 Bing has a float chamber on the “outside” of the carb to supply fuel while going through a curve.
-During a long curve, BMW found that the chamber wasn’t large enough, and it would finally use up the fuel and starve out.
+During a long curve, BMW found that the chamber wasn’t large enough and would finally use up the fuel and starve out.
 In 1963, Bing made a different casting to hold more fuel for the long curves.

 This photo shows the older type with the small sidecar float chamber.
 It is the long vertical round part in the center of the photo.

 Here is the bottom view, and you can see the 4 threads showing on the mixture screw.
 The slot screw cap on the left is smaller than the hex main jet cover.

 This photo shows the 1963 and later type sidecar float chamber.
 It is about twice as fat.

 Here you can see that the slot screw cap that covers the chamber is far larger than the main jet cover.
 This main jet cap is famous for falling out.
 Carry a spare and gasket.
 If you don’t have one, then find a stick on the side of the road and carve it to fit.
 Then shove it in to plug off the fuel until you get a replacement.

 The sports models R69, R69S, and R50S had a slightly different gasket between the carb and head.
 It has a metal sealing ring and provides a much better intake seal.
 We saw far fewer intake leaks with this system.